Transfeminicide: Ximena was 28 years old, she was missing and was found murdered

 Ximena was found on December 14 by her brother and friends.

-Her brother Freddy, her family, friends and the community of San Juan de Aragón, where Ximena was from, demand justice.
+Her brother Freddy, her family, friends and the community of San Juan de Aragón, where Ximena was originally from, demand justice.

 “Ximena was very loved and well-known”